EES Alumni and Friends

 ![]() |

-Dave Moecher (moker@uky.edu) Moecher is Chair of the Department of Earth and Environmental Sciences.
+Dave Moecher (moker@uky.edu) Moecher is the Alumni Endowed Professor of the Department of Earth and Environmental Sciences.
 His personal profile page can be viewed at: view profile page >> |

 ![]() |

-Wendell Overcash (wovercash@mindspring.com) (member 2008 - present) received his bachelor's degree (BS) in Geology in 1977 and his professional degree in law (JD) in 1980, both from the University of Kentucky.
-Wendell worked for Ashland Oil, Inc. and Ashland Coal, Inc. during college.
-After graduation in 1980, he worked for Exxon Minerals, Co. in Denver, CO and Tucson, AZ as a landman tasked with acquiring base and precious metals properties for its nationwide exploration program.
-In 1989 he began as a staff attorney with the Commonwealth of Kentucky, Natural Resources Cabinet.
-His duties involved programmatic enforcement, research and general legal counsel primarily for the Division of Surface Mining Reclamation and Enforcement and the Division of Water.
-Wendell is registered as a Professional Geologist in Kentucky (no. 339) and has been licensed to practice law in Kentucky since 1980.
-He currently serves as Assistant General Counsel for the Cabinet for Health and Family Services, an admitted diversion from his prior resource related positions.
-He contracted an incurable case of "Rock Pox" as a young man and remains an avid mineral collector.
-He resides in Goshen, Kentucky with his wife, Joanne; they have two children, Holly (an undergraduate at Centre College) and Erin (an undergraduate at the University of Colorado -Boulder). |
+Wendell Overcash (overcash2013@gmail.com) (member since 2008 – chair since 2014) received his bachelor’s degree (BS) in geology in 1977 and a professional degree in law (JD) in 1980, both from the University of Kentucky.
+Wendell worked for Ashland Oil, Inc. and Ashland Coal, Inc. in college.
+After graduation, he worked for Exxon Minerals, Co. in Denver, CO and Tucson, AZ as a landman tasked with acquiring base and precious mental properties for its nationwide exploration programs.
+In 1989 he began as a staff attorney with the Commonwealth of Kentucky, Natural Resources and Environmental Protection Cabinet where duties involved programmatic enforcement, research and general legal counsel primarily for the Division of Surface Mining Reclamation and Enforcement and the Division of Water.
+Wendell is currently registered as a Profession Geologist in Kentucky (339) and licensed to practice law in Kentucky (53170).
+Additionally, he has worked for Travelers Insurance Co. and Kentucky’s Cabinet for Health and Family Services.
+Volunteer work includes 20 years of on-hill service to the National Ski Patrol, working at Ski Butler and Ski Paoli Peaks; his current membership is as a life alumni member.
+He contracted an incurable case of “Rock Pox” as a young man and remains an avid mineral collector.
+He resides in Goshen, Kentucky with his wife, Joanne; they have two children, Holly and Erin. |